 Our music tastes can change over time, but that musical form will likely remain an important stylistic underpinning throughout life.
 Whatever that style is, we enjoy it, it makes us happy, it motivates and empowers us.

-Given this emotional upheaval, putting on some of our favorite tunes when we need to get to work is a natural and intuitively good thing to do.
+Given this emotional upheaval, putting on some of our favourite tunes when we need to get to work is a natural and intuitively good thing to do.

 This way of using music isn’t new, but it is misunderstood.
 Most people think that playing any music that you enjoy is an aid to learning or working, but the truth is it’s a little more complicated.